ginogeorgiev/Unity-Prototyping-Toolkit/docs/Q2 Quick Start Guide.md

 	Add some extras to learn more about PTK, and improve your playtesting environment:
 -  Add a timer and an indicator that shows how many enemies you have surpassed
+-  Add more visuals to give better feedback for player movement
 -  Add an Input rebind menu for the player controls
 -  Add another skill (a dash perhaps)
 -  Add a progression which changes the enemy spawn rate over time